pulp-platform/iDMA/jobs/README.md

 # Job Files

 The basic verification of the iDMA IPs is based on file-based SystemVerilog testbenches.
 The files read by the testbenches are called *job files*.
+A generation facility will be provided soon.
+Contact the maintainers if you require the generator.

 ## Job File Format